-The sustainable investment corresponds to an economic activity that contributes to an environmental or social objective.
-As part of its sustainable investments, the Fund may invest in green bonds or sustainability linked bonds where the funds raised finance activities that contribute to an environmental objective and/or in social bonds where the funds raised finance activities that contribute to a social objective.
+Sustainable investment is an investment in an economic activity that contributes to an environmental or social objective.
+As part of its sustainable investments, the fund may invest in green bonds or sustainability-linked bonds whose funds raised finance activities that contribute to an environmental objective and/or in social bonds whose funds raised finance activities that contribute to a social objective.